Board of Intermediate and Secondary Education, Lahore

-The Board of Intermediate and Secondary Education, Lahore (colloquially known as BISE Lahore) is an examination board for secondary and intermediate education in Lahore Division.
+The Board of Intermediate and Secondary Education, mandi bhauddin (colloquially known as BISE Lahore) is an examination board for secondary and intermediate education in Lahore Division.

-Overview

-Lahore Board is the mainstream of education throughout the country.
-It is considered as the biggest educational board in Pakistan.
-Around 2 million students are examined every year through this board in matriculation and intermediate exams.

 History

 Since Pakistan emerged on the map of the world in 1947, the examinations of the matriculation and intermediate level were conducted under the aegis of University of the Punjab.
 However, through the promulgation of the Punjab University Act (Amendment) Ordinance 1954, the Board of Secondary Education, Punjab was established in the province which took from the said university control of examinations of secondary, intermediate and Pakistani and classical languages.
 The first-ever examination for these stages was conducted in the year 1955.

 Owing to tremendous increase in the candidature, two more Boards were established at Multan and Sargodha under West Pakistan Boards of Intermediate and Secondary Education (Multan and Sargodha) Ordinance No.XVII of 1968.
-As a result of further bifurcation, Boards were also established at Rawalpindi and Gujranwala.
 The re-construction of the Board of Intermediate and Secondary Education, Lahore has been done through the Punjab Boards of Intermediate and Secondary Education Act 1976 (lately amended by Punjab Ordinance No.XLVII).
 Currently, nine Boards are functioning in the Punjab province at division level.